karthick2806/Web_development/README.md

-Just a storage of all my practicing and training codings web dev
+A storage of all my java full stack web development codes